-Figure 17 Ollachea Exploration Concession Map
+Figure 16 Ollachea Exploration Concession Map

-Note: The red polygon is the surface projection of Indicated Mineral Resources in the Minapampa and Minapampa East Zones.
-The green polygon is footprint of the mineral processing plant proposed in the PFS.
-The yellow polygon between the Oyachea 2 and Oyeachea 3 concessions is a wedge-shaped gap in the MKK tenure holdings, and is owned by third-parties.
-The exploration access drive is marked as a blue line and roads are marked as thin black lines.
+Note: The red polygon is the surface projection of Indicated Mineral Resources in the Minapampa Zone.
+The green polygon is footprint of the mineral processing plant proposed in this FS.
+The yellow polygon between the Oyeachea 2 and Oyeachea 3 concessions is a wedge-shaped gap in the MKK tenure holdings, and is owned by third-parties.
+The proposed exploration access drive is marked as a blue line and roads are marked as thin black lines.
+The proposed TSF is marked as an orange area in the Oyaechea 9 concession.

 The Oyaechea 1 to Oyaechea 6 concessions were originally registered by Rio Tinto Mining and Exploration Limited Sucursal del Peru (Rio Tinto) during its exploration activities at Ollachea beginning in 2006.
 On 1 September 2006, Minera IRL signed an agreement with Rio Tinto to acquire the original Ollachea concessions.
-On 27 February, 2007 the agreement was ratified and the Rio Tinto concessions were transferred to MKK.
+On 23 February, 2007 the agreement was ratified and the Rio Tinto concessions were transferred to MKK (Tong, 2012).